ocrmypdf/OCRmyPDF/docs/installation.rst

 | |ubu-2004| |ubu-2204|                         |
 +-----------------------------------------------+

-Users of Debian 11, or Ubuntu 20.04 LTS, or newer may simply
+Users of Debian or Ubuntu may simply

 .. code-block:: bash